17hoehbr/automated-plex-guide/README.md

       - VERSION=docker
       - PLEX_CLAIM= #optional
     volumes:
-      - ~/docker-services/config/plex:/config
+      - ~/docker/config/plex:/config
       - /path/to/media:/media
     restart: unless-stopped
 ```

-This will start your Plex server on port 32400, and add the volumes ~/docker-services/plex/config and /path/to/media onto the container.
+This will start your Plex server on port 32400, and add the volumes ~/docker/plex/config and /path/to/media onto the container.
 Replace /path/to/media with your prefered location.
+Your media directory should contain subdirectories for each library, ex. subfolders names "TV" and "Movies".

 If you are trying to move your current Plex configs over, run something like this

 ```
-mv /var/lib/plexmediaserver/* ~/docker-services/plex/config/
+mv /var/lib/plexmediaserver/* ~/docker/plex/config/
 ```

 Note that plex is looking for your config directory to contain a single directory Library.
 Look for that directory and copy it over.